Quick Answer

 - "Best price reasonably available" is the standard, NOT "highest possible price."
 Boards have discretion to weigh certainty of close, social issues, and other non-price factors, as long as they can defend a reasonable basis for the judgment.

-Process Supports for Revlon Compliance
+What Process Supports Satisfy Revlon Compliance?

 Bankers and counsel design the deal process to satisfy the Revlon standard.
 Common process supports include: